Computing Isomorphisms between Products of Supersingular Elliptic Curves: Background

 \subsubsection{Ideal representation.}

 The core idea of the ideal representation is to represent an isogeny $\varphi:E \to E'$ via the ideal $I_\varphi\subset\End(E)$ of all endomorphisms whose kernel contains $\ker\varphi$, seen as an ideal in a maximal order of $\B$ isomorphic to $\End(E)$.
 In order to use this representation, we first need to fix an embedding $\End(E)\hookrightarrow \B$.
 Although this only encodes the isomorphism class of $\varphi$, knowing the codomain $E'$ enables us to determine $\varphi$ up to post-composition by automorphisms.
 Consequently, in order to have a full representation of $\varphi$, we need a bit more data to discriminate these automorphisms.
-We can disregard this subtlety in the present work: the order of $\Aut(E')$ is at most $24$, so we can use exhaustive search on the automorphism group when needed without harming the asymptotic complexity.
-However, for efficient implementation and optimization, it might be useful to add to the data structure representing the isogenies some information to remove the ambiguity, for instance the action of the isogenies on some small torsion subgroup.
-Note that if $j(E') \ne 0,1728$ then the only automorphisms of $E'$ are $\pm 1$~\cite[Appendix A, Prop.~1.2.(c)]{Silv}.
+We disregard this subtlety in the present work: the order of $\Aut(E')$ is at most $24$, so we can use exhaustive search on $\Aut(E')$ without harming the complexity.
+However, in a practical implementation, it might be useful to add some information to remove the ambiguity.
+Note that if $j(E') \ne 0,1728$ then $\Aut(E')=\{\pm 1\}$~\cite[Appendix A, Prop.~1.2.(c)]{Silv}.

 \begin{theo} Given an efficient representation of a $\Z$-basis of $\End(E)$ and its image via an embedding $\End(E)\hookrightarrow \B$, then a $\Z$-basis of the ideal $I_{\varphi}$ provides a compact representation of $\varphi$.
 Assuming GRH, this representation is efficient. \end{theo}